Tom Brady (film director)

-Thomas Adam Brady is an American writer, film director and producer.
+Thomas Adam Brady (born September 2, 1963) is an American filmmaker and producer best known for directing and co-writing the fantasy comedy film The Hot Chick (2002), and co-founding Tiki Tāne Pictures.

 Career

 Brady was raised in New Jersey.
 He began writing and acting during high school, earning him a scholarship to Harvard College.
 At Harvard, where he graduated in 1986 with a B.A. in English Literature, Brady acted in and directed various theater productions, and began writing his own plays and screenplays.
 Afterwards, he attended the theater department of the University of Hawaiʻi to get a Master of Fine Arts - Directing.